nosas/blog/deep_learning_python/ch3/article.md

 > **NOTE: Keep training and validation data strictly separated**
 >
-> The purpose of validation is to monitor whether what the model is learning is actually useful on new data.
+> The purpose of validation is to monitor whether what the model is learning is useful for new data.
 > If any of the validation data has already been seen by the model during training, the model's validation loss and accuracy will be flawed.

-If, instead, we wanted to compute the model's validation loss and metrics *after* the training loop has finished, we can use the `evaluate()` method.
+If instead, we wanted to compute the model's validation loss and metrics *after* the training loop has finished, we can use the `evaluate()` method.
 `evaluate()` iterates over the data passed in batches and returns a list of scalars, where the first scalar is the loss and the second is the accuracy.

 ```python